HalmstadStudentkar/magazino/readme.txt

 Google webfonts used: Passion One and Fjalla One

-Supported browsers: Firefox, Opera, Chrome, Safari and IE9+ (Some css3 styles like shadows and rounded corners are not supported by IE8 and below).
+Supported browsers: Firefox, Opera, Chrome, Safari and IE9+ (Some css3 styles like shadows, rounded corners and 2D transform are not supported by IE8 and below).

 For free themes support, please contact us http://wpthemes.co.nz/contact/